A human brain vascular atlas reveals diverse cell mediators of Alzheimer’s disease risk

 In this presentation, Dr Yang will describe the development of a novel technique, Vessel Isolation and Nuclei Extraction for Sequencing (VINE-seq), which allowed him and colleagues to profile the major human brain vascular and perivascular cell types through 143,793 single-nucleus transcriptomes from control and Alzheimer’s disease (AD) patients.
 He’ll go on to describe their findings, which reveal the molecular basis of human brain vasculature.

-Fill in the form below to register for this panel discussion.
+Fill in the form below to watch this webinar.
 If you’re already a member of BioTechniques, your details should be pre-filled so you can register even quicker!

 In association with

 - Learn about VINE-seq, a novel technique for vessel isolation and nuclei extraction for single-cell sequencing

 - Learn to describe the principles of human arteriovenous organization